Long-Term Preparation: Staying

 14. Convenience drinks like teas, coffee, sports drinks, powdered drinks, instant, ground, or bagged drinks.

-People will also quickly scavenge a variety of other useful things:
+People will also quickly scavenge various other useful things:

 • Anything that makes fire or a light source